- Family and Parenting»

 Family Tree, Legacies and or History books, might get you going.
 A great way to start preserving those memories.

-Start out with your own research for your families genealogy...it's cathartic to learn about your ancestors making you realize who you are.
+Start out with your own research for your families genealogy...this book helped me start out...for me very cathartic to learn about your ancestors making you realize who you are.